 - Making a Splash: The tail can shoot a blue energy ball that becomes a water geyser when it hits the floor.
 It doesn't damage you, but it's essential for getting the last Life Gem.

-- Meaningful Name: Uumgallu meaning 'great dragon', named after a horned snake created by Tiamat in Mesopotamian mythology.
+- Meaningful Name: Uumgallu meaning 'great dragon', named after a lion-dragon demon created by Tiamat.

 - What Could Have Been: Ushumgallu's design in the remake is based on an earlier design for the original.